 Return process: Protecting your deposit

-The return phase is where many disputes occur.
-To protect yourself, return the tank full and keep your last gas station receipt as proof.
-Excessive dirt, especially sand from the Algarve beaches, can trigger high cleaning fees, so vacuum the car before returning it.
-Finally, take a walk-around video in the drop-off lane and ensure the agent signs off on the check-in sheet confirming “no new damage.”
+The final return phase is exactly where the vast majority of rental disputes occur.
+To protect yourself, return the tank completely full and keep your very last gas station receipt as concrete proof.
+Excessive dirt, especially that stubborn sand from the stunning Portugal beaches, can easily trigger massive cleaning fees.